Hitendra1632/outlook_calendar/README.md

 # OutlookCalendar

-The Outlook gem is a api implementation of the  Calendar APIs.
+The Outlook calendar gem is a api implementation of the Calendar APIs.
 It provides basic CRUD functionality for Outlook calendar.

 Rails gem for outlook calendar integration